kobucom/author/README-rep.md

  This again included for every output.
 ```

-You can specify multiple levels of selection of passages as follows:
+In addition to language selectors, you can use version selectors to further select passages of text:

 ```
  /ja/
  Text for all Japanese versions.
- /ja.v2/
+ /.v2/
- This is only for version 2 of the Japanese document.
+ This is only for version 2 of the document.
  /end/
 ```